wdelfuego/nova-calendar/docs/upgrading.md

     });
     ```

+1. Confirm that you are not using the `CalendarDataProviderInterface` class anywhere else in your `NovaServiceProvider`, then remove this use statement from the top of the file:

+    ```php
+    use Wdelfuego\NovaCalendar\Interface\CalendarDataProviderInterface;
+    ```

+    If you find that you are still referencing that class somewhere in the `NovaServiceProvider`, don't remove it but update the `use` statement to:

+    ```php
+    use Wdelfuego\NovaCalendar\Contract\CalendarDataProviderInterface;
+    ```

 1. In the `tools` method of your `NovaServiceProvider`, where you create a `new NovaCalendar`, supply the calendar key to the constructor (the key used in the config file, in this example: `my-calendar`).

     ```php